 The first subalpine peak you will encounter after about 1 hour of hiking is St. Mark’s summit with a 180-degree view of Howe Sound down below.
 This little viewpoint is well worth a short day trip from Vancouver by itself.
 To continue along HSCT, drop down past St Mark’s summit and then climb up again to a blocky summit of Unnecessary Mountain.
 From now on the views open up and, as you travel north, you’ll be getting closer and closer to the Lions.
 Looking at steep faces of West and East Lion one must appreciate how rugged the terrain on the North Shore is.

 HSCT sneaks its way between the Lions and it is here that some easy class 2 scrambling begins.
 The route follows natural lines over the ridges and ledges (sometimes quite narrow) and is sort of well marked if you keep your eyes open.
-Do not try to forge your own route and stick to an official trail as it goes up and drops down, it is very well designed and will take you safely through the backbone of these mountains.
+Do not try to forge your own route and stick to an official trail as you might get bluffed out.
+Follow the marked trail and it will lead you safely through these mountains.

 - Brunswick Lake (kilometer 19), has a cabin / emergency shelter